vuesence/vue-faq/docs/en/frontend/architecture.md

 Initially, the application is divided into logical modules that are loosely related to each other.
 For example, for an online store, it can be a product catalog module, a module of a single product, a module of a personal cabinet / user account.

-In addition, there is a shell module - what is sometimes called an `app shell'.
+In addition, there is a shell module - what is sometimes called an `app shell`.
 A template with a header, footer, side menu and main window.
 It is wise to put utilities and resources used throughout the application into this module - for example, `api`, `useI18n`, `BaseButton`and`stringHelpers`.

 Each module has its own `components`, `composables`, `assets`, `utils`; perhaps `api`, `routes`, `views`, `layouts`.